 - 3) Self-Supply Irrigation (Lake): There are no Lake Michigan water allocation permits issued for this water use sector (irrigation water use is not a diversion).
 The ISWS collects data from one self-supply irrigation water user using Lake Michigan water for irrigation.
-In 2017 they reported a use of 4,000 gallons/day. - Self-Supply Irrigation (Ground): The ISWS collects data from two self-supply irrigation water users using ground water from the Lake Michigan Basin for irrigation.
-In 2017 they reported a total use of 52,000 gallons/day. - 4) Self-Supply Livestock: There are no self-supplied livestock facilities in the Lake Michigan watershed either utilizing groundwater or Lake Michigan water. - 5) Self-Supply Industrial: Requires a Lake Michigan water allocation permit if they are diverting Lake Michigan water.
+In 2023 they reported a use of 0 gallons/day. - Self-Supply Irrigation (Ground): The ISWS collects data from two self-supply irrigation water users using ground water from the Lake Michigan Basin for irrigation.
+In 2023 they reported a total use of 78,000 gallons/day. - 4) Self-Supply Livestock: There are no self-supplied livestock facilities in the Lake Michigan watershed either utilizing groundwater or Lake Michigan water. - 5) Self-Supply Industrial: Requires a Lake Michigan water allocation permit if they are diverting Lake Michigan water.
 There is only 1 permit issued in this sector.
-They reported a 2017 diversion of 0.570 million gallons per day (mgd). - The ISWS lists 3 industries withdrawing Lake Michigan water for cooling/consumptive use.
-Total withdrawal in 2017 was 27.975 mgd. - 6) Self-Supply Thermoelectric Power Production (once through cooling): This water use sector, by definition, does not result in a diversion; hence no Lake Michigan water allocation permit is required.
-The ISWS data base list includes 4 power
+They reported a 2023 diversion of 0.535 million gallons per day (mgd). - The ISWS lists 3 industries withdrawing Lake Michigan water for cooling/consumptive use.
+Total withdrawal in 2023 was 33.700 mgd. - 6) Self-Supply Thermoelectric Power Production (once through cooling): This water use sector, by definition, does not result in a diversion; hence no Lake Michigan water allocation permit is required.
+The ISWS data base list includes 3 power facilities that withdraw Lake Michigan water for once-through cooling.
+One facility is offline from the previous 2019 Program Review.
+Total withdrawal in 2023 was now 22.530 mgd after a large coal power plant has been decommissioned. - 7) Self-Supply Thermoelectric Power Production (recirculated cooling): There are no self-supply thermoelectric power production facilities that utilize recirculated cooling in the Lake Michigan watershed.

-- facilities that withdraw Lake Michigan water for once-through cooling.
-Total withdrawal in 2017 was 460.675 mgd. - Self-Supply Thermoelectric Power Production (recirculated cooling): There are no self-supply thermoelectric power production facilities that utilize recirculated cooling in the Lake Michigan watershed. - 8) Off-Stream Hydroelectric Power Production: There are no off-stream hydroelectric facilities within the Lake Michigan drainage basin in Illinois. - 9) In-Stream Hydroelectric Power Production: There are no in-stream hydroelectric facilities within the Lake Michigan drainage basin in Illinois. - 10) Other: The Metropolitan Water Reclamation District of Greater Chicago has a Lake Michigan water allocation to divert Lake Michigan water to maintain navigation and water quality in the CAWS.
+- 8) Off-Stream Hydroelectric Power Production: There are no off-stream hydroelectric facilities within the Lake Michigan drainage basin in Illinois. - 9) In-Stream Hydroelectric Power Production: There are no in-stream hydroelectric facilities within the Lake Michigan drainage basin in Illinois. - Other: The Metropolitan Water Reclamation District of Greater Chicago has a Lake Michigan water allocation to divert Lake Michigan water to maintain navigation and water quality in the CAWS.
 Water is diverted into the CAWS at three lakefront locations.
-In 2017 a total of 179.667 mgd was withdrawn and diverted into the CAWS for these purposes.
+In 2022 a total of 179.189 mgd was withdrawn and diverted into the CAWS for these purposes.
 Water is also diverted into the CAWS to operate two lakefront locks.
 These locks are operated by the U.S. Army Corps of Engineers and thus don't have a Lake Michigan water allocation permit.
 However, this water is included in Illinois' allowable diversion.
-In 2017 the amount of Lake Michigan water diverted to operate the two lakefront locks was 52.993 mgd.
+In 2022 the amount of Lake Michigan water diverted to operate the two lakefront locks was 158.055 mgd.